-Example: Francois was supposed to make a presentation to the staff about the new budgets and targets for 2020.
-Instead his presentation was about his ideas to quit his job and take up writing science fiction stories full time.
+Francois was supposed to make a presentation to the staff about the new budgets and targets for 2020.
+Instead, his presentation was about his ideas to quit his job and take up writing science fiction stories full time.
 He has lost the plot, he must be having a breakdown!

 Daydreaming about someone or something and not concentrating on the real world.

 Jack was sitting at the kitchen table looking into space.
 His wife called his name two or three times before he answered her.
-‘Sorry I was miles away.’
+‘Sorry, I was miles away.’

 When you cannot make up your mind about a choice or a decision as to what you should do.

-Example: In the restaurant the waiter handed Jennifer the menu.
-When he came back to take the order Jennifer said: ‘I am in two minds whether to have the meat or the fish.
+In the restaurant, the waiter handed Jennifer the menu.
+When he came back to take the order Jennifer said, ‘I am in two minds whether to have the meat or the fish.
 What would you recommend?’

 Confusing English Verb Pairs - Remind vs Remember

-In this English video lesson you will learn what is the difference between REMIND and REMEMBER.
-Remind vs remember.
-Intermediate level English lesson to help you improve your speaking skills.
+In this English video lesson, you will learn what the difference between REMIND and REMEMBER is.
+Very useful for intermediate English students to help you improve your speaking skills.

 10 English Idioms about Memory and Mind - Quiz